kamalraj21/FinanceTracker/docs/FinanceTracker-UserGuide.md

+---
-# FinanceTracker User Guide
+title: FinanceTracker User Guide

-[Tag: introduction]
-## Introduction
+year: 2023
+---

-This comprehensive guide will walk you through all the features of FinanceTracker, helping you to effectively manage your finances.
+This comprehensive guide walks you through the features of FinanceTracker.

-[Tag: installation]
-## Installation
+## Navigating the App
-Learn how to install FinanceTracker on your device for both iOS and Android platforms.

-[Tag: setup]
-## Setup and Configuration
-Get step-by-step instructions on setting up your FinanceTracker account and configuring it to track your expenses and investments.

-[Tag: features]
+Understand the dashboard and various sections.

-## Features Overview
+## Advanced Features
-Explore the robust features of FinanceTracker, including expense tracking, investment monitoring, and budget planning.

-[Tag: faq]
-## Frequently Asked Questions (FAQs)
-Find answers to common questions and tips for troubleshooting issues.

-[Tag: support]
-## Customer Support
-Need more help?
-Contact our customer support team for assistance.
+Learn about advanced features and how to use them effectively.